AbdullahKazi500/QIndiaQIB/README.md

 ## What is QIndia - Quantum Beginners Initiative ?

 Blog and tutorial series with Qiskit focused on helping Quantum beginners find their footing.
 There are many resources out there for people to learn about quantum computing.
 However we would like to create a place where absolute beginners can start from, like a “start here” section that then takes them step-by-step through the process of understanding the minimum before exploring the world of quantum computing for themselves.
-The content will be a combination of original creations by the team and links to specific sections of already existing content
+The content will be a combination of original creations by the team and links to specific sections of already existing content [QIndia Webpage](https://qindia.netlify.app/post/)

 ## What can you find here?